 Information is provided regarding matters of concern to Seniors.
 When needed, referrals are made to appropriate agencies, persons, or community resources.LIVING WILLS & DURABLE POWER OF ATTORNEEY FOR HEALTH CARE:

 The COA has forms and instructions available for county residents.NEWSLETTER:

 The "Keyhole" is mailed out monthly to area residents, containing a calendar of events, information, and items of interest to Seniors as well as programs, activities and menu for lunches offered daily at the Activity Center.RESOURCE GUIDE:

-A list of individuals who are available on a private pay basis, for a variety of needs and/or services.SENIOR HOME MAINTENANCE PROGRAM SERVICE:
+A list of agencies who can provide individuals under private pay, for a variety of needs and/or services.SENIOR HOME MAINTENANCE PROGRAM SERVICE:

 Membership entitles individuals 55 and over to reduced costs of skilled home repair maintenance services as well as job opportunities for those 55 and older who have the needed repair skills.
 Seniors helping Seniors at reduced rates!

 We would also like to introduce Senior Enrichment Day.
 Senior Enrichment day is a 1 day conference offering opportunities for older adults to enrich their lives.
 There are many classes and workshops offered that cover an array of subjects such as: Topics on Dementia, Acrylic Painting, Enhance Fitness, Wood Carving, Keeping your brain young, and Zumba to name a few.
 A host of exhibitors will be available to discuss the services available to you in Mecosta County.
 The price of the conference is $12.00 and includes lunch.
 This payment must be included with your registration.
 If classes require additional fees for materials, these will be collected at the class.
 Please make sure to bring the exact amount.